seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 ## 4. What every setup must contain

 Direction · entry zone · invalidation (stop) · first target · status.
-Risk/reward
-and confidence are added in `ЛУЧШИЕ СДЕЛКИ СЕЙЧАС` only.
+Confidence is added in `ЛУЧШИЕ СДЕЛКИ СЕЙЧАС` only. **The ratio is COMPUTED, gates publication and is not printed** (§2): it equals `RR_MIN` on every own-trend row by construction, so the page carries nine copies of one constant while the log carries the computation (§12).

 - **Levels are day-scale and valid ≥ 24 h.** Hour-scale scalp levels are never
   issued: the horizon is 7 days and hourly resolution is noise.